github/developer.github.com/content/integrations-directory/getting-listed.md

 ### OAuth installation listing

+{{#tip}}
+This is our preferred type of listing wherever possible.
+{{/tip}}

 The OAuth installation listings are used so customers can immediately install your integration directly within GitHub's UI.
 To use this type of listing, provide a URL that will immediately redirect to GitHub's OAuth authorization flow.

-This is our *preferred type of listing* wherever possible.
 We are happy to help you identify if your integration can already support this.
 If you'd like a direct installation from the Integrations Directory, your provided installation URL should always forward the user immediately to an OAuth authorization screen.
 You should never add interstitial pages within that flow.

 ### Learn more listing